Ejb503/systemprompt-mcp-interview/README.md

 ## Installation

 This server requires GOOGLE_CREDENTIALS and GOOGLE_TOKEN environment variables to be set.
 These must be base64 encoded strings of the credentials and token.
 There is a script to help with this in the [multimodal-mcp-client](https://github.com/Ejb503/multimodal-mcp-client) repository.
+Follow the instructions here: https://github.com/Ejb503/multimodal-mcp-client/blob/master/scripts/google-auth/README.md

 After generating your base64 encoded strings, you can run the server with npx.